-Creating an app concept design with screen sketches and functional flow diagrams is the best way to communicate your vision to the app developer.
-Making the concept clear to the developer is probably the most important factor in successful app development.
-Yet it is the one of the most common problems or obstacles in an outsourced development project.
+Creating an app concept design with screen sketches and functional flow diagrams is the best way to communicate your vision to the mobile app developer.
+Making the concept clear to the developer is probably the most important factor in successful mobile app development.
+Yet it is one of the most common problems or obstacles in a mobile app development outsourcing project.

 This section will describe how to create an app concept design.
 Don’t be overly concerned about making it look highly technical at this point.
 You will likely be reworking some of your concept design sketches into a specification document for the developer later.

 No matter what the marketing and profit goals are or if you are outsourcing an app for your personal use, you need to fully design and document the app concept if you expect a programmer to make your vision a reality.
 Developers are not mind readers and even descriptions given during conversations can be very fleeting or interpreted differently.
 Fully documenting your concept, therefore, leaves little to chance.
 The two most important things to do are: A) make a comprehensive description of how the app works and what it does (functionality) and B) create a comprehensive description of what the user sees and does (look and feel).